NickvisionApps/Application/README.md

 # Features
 - Modern gtk 4 and libadwaita design
     - XML files used for UI definitions (linked as a binary gresource)
-    - Light/Dark theme support
+    - System/Light/Dark theme support
 - Modern C++ codebase
     - CMake build system
-    - C++ 20, thread safety, object oriented, lambda usage
+    - C++ 20, thread safety, object oriented
 - A custom update framework that supports checking for new updates and downloading them all from within the application
 - Support for saving application settings via a json configuration